Story and photos by Manos Angelakis

 +31 20 531 1777

-I have been visiting the Netherlands since the early 1960s when I was working in the family’s exclusive porcelain and crystal business and used Amsterdam as a base to visit the porcelain producers in Delft.
+I have been visiting the Netherlands since the early 1960s when I was working in the family’s exclusive porcelain and crystal business in Athens, Greece, and used Amsterdam as a base to visit the porcelain producers in Delft.
 Royal Delft Porceleyne Fles was one of the high-end manufacturers our company represented for Greece and the Middle East, and I would travel to the Netherlands twice a year to place wholesale and retail orders for their famous Delft blue decorative ware.

 At the time I would treat myself to lunch in the dining room of Hotel de L’Europe, a centrally located Grand Dame property just a walk from the Dam and the main shopping area.
 I would sit at what is now the gracious Bord’Eau Restaurant Gastronomique, which has a Michelin-star rating.
 I’m not sure I knew whether the restaurant was starred at the time, but they made exceptional Tournedos and had a nice wine list, so I would sit by the windows overlooking the Amstel River and while munching on my steak and sipping my wine I was watching the barges and boats float by and the bicyclists crossing the nearby bridge en masse; the two most efficient manners of transportation in Amsterdam.